Yes, I do indeed sign cards by mail.

 - I only sign cards that feature my artwork.

 - I don’t do any card alters.
-Eyestrain makes it too painful.
+Eyestrain makes it very uncomfortable.

 - Always remember to include a return envelope with either sufficient postage or cash to pay for the postage.
 Visit This USPS page to calculate the return postage.